iisys-sns/vad/README.md

 * [ ] Add some documentation comments
 * [ ] Implement a configuration class and api request class
 * [ ] Test if dependencies are installed while launching
-* [ ] A workaround for doubling wlan configuratoin exists now, but it needs to be revisied in the future.
-  It would be better to move NetworkManager directly into the physical namespace.
-From testing this is possible and it sees the devices, but will not manage them (keyword: strictly unmanged), for whatever reason.
 * [ ] Use type hinting in conjunction with `mypy`.
   Instead of making python more statically typed it is a better idea to reimplement it in a statically typed language.
 * [ ] Replace `wg` with `python-iproute2` netlink interface